sophiabanda/quotes-library/README.md

 ### **Description:**

 My intention behind the Quotes Library is to create a simple, aesthetically pleasing place to save and display your favorite quotes.
 Quotes Library implements user authorization and authentication with Google OAuth2.

 ### **Where to start:**

-Nodemon was used to spin up the server and keep the work flow more simple, but you can also spin it up with good ol' npm start.
+You can spin this up with **npm start**.
 Here's a brief overview of the dependencies:

 ```{
   'name': 'quotes-library',